Nov 05, 2023

 Conclusion

 The AWS Secrets Manager is a powerful service that allows you to securely store and manage secrets such as database credentials, API keys, and other sensitive information.
-It provides an easy-to-use interface for managing secrets and integrates seamlessly with other AWS services.
+It provides an easy-to-use interface for managing secrets and integrates with other AWS services.
 The AWS CLI for Secrets Manager makes it possible to create, retrieve, update, rotate, and manage the different versions of your secrets right from the terminal.
 However, the CLI has limitations and is restricted to the AWS environment.
 You can use Doppler to manage secrets across multiple environments, including AWS cloud.